skatejs/skatejs/docs/src/index.md

 });
 ```

-It is favourable to use a constructor in your code wherever possible because it will synchronously initialise the component and call the `ready` callback.
-Only when you insert it into the DOM will the `insert` callback be called:
+It is favourable to use a constructor in your code wherever possible because it will synchronously initialise the component and call the `created` callback.
+Only when you insert it into the DOM will the `attached` callback be called:

 ```js
 var element = new MyComponent();